African Americans and birth control: Relf v. Weinberger

 In 1973, one particular case brought attention to the issue of forced sterilization.
 Twelve-year-old Minnie Lee Relf was sterilized without her consent or consent of a parent in a federally funded Department of Health, Education, and Welfare (HEW) health clinic—the Montgomery Family Planning Clinic—in Montgomery, Alabama.
 The official plaintiff was Lee's sister Katie Relf, and the defendant was Caspar Weinberger, secretary of the department.

 The case challenged a state eugenics statute that authorized the procedure for "mentally incompetent" individuals without requiring the individual's consent or that of a guardian.
-Caseworkers had diagnosed Lee as mentally retarded and thus were able to apply the statute, although the basis for their diagnosis was extremely questionable.
+Caseworkers had diagnosed Lee as intellectually disabled and thus were able to apply the statute, although the basis for their diagnosis was extremely questionable.
 As a result, both Lee and another sister, Mary Alice, received tubal ligations without their consent.
 Their mother, who was illiterate, unknowingly authorized the procedure by signing an "X", under the false impression that her daughters were receiving routine birth control injections.

 The District Court decided in favor of the Relf sisters, declared certain HEW regulations covering sterilizations to be "arbitrary and unreasonable", and prohibited HEW from providing federal funds for the sterilization of "certain incompetent persons".
 The District Court also ordered HEW to amend its overall regulations.
 During the course of the litigation, HEW withdrew the challenged regulations.
 The Court of Appeals held that the case was rendered inconsequential by HEW's actions and remanded the case back to the District Court for dismissal.